Excision-Mail/excision-mail.bsd.ac/content/guides/web-key-directory.md

 1. Add an account using mutt-wizard.
     While adding an account, specify the port as `587`.
 2. Create a GnuPG key (or skip if already exists).
-3. Start neomutt and start the key publishing request - `Alt + g`.
+3. Start neomutt and begin a key publishing request - `Alt + g`.
 4. Receive a verification request.
     Press `o` (small-oh) to sync mail.
-5. Send a mail confirming publication - `Alt + h` (while selecting the confirmation email).
+5. Send a mail confirming publication - `Alt + h`.
+    The confirmation email needs to be the highlighted one while pressing this shortcut.
 6. Receive a return confirmation mail.
+    Press `o` (small-oh) to sync mail.
-7. Manually verify that the key has been published
+7. Manually verify that the key has been published.

 ```
 $ mw -a test-user@bsd.ac -S 587